Assessment and Feedback

 If work submitted late is not awarded a pass mark, then no penalties are applied.
 Once the seven day late submission period has ended, you cannot submit your assessment and it will be recorded as a non-submission.

 If you had good reasons for submitting work late, you can make a claim for Personal Mitigating Circumstances (PMC).
 If your PMC is accepted, your late submission penalties will be removed.
 Further information on Personal Mitigating Circumstances can be found here: https://www.salford.ac.uk/askus/academic-support/pmc

 Late submission arrangements do not apply to examinations or similar scheduled and timed assessments such as presentations or performances.
-There is no late submission for any resubmitted assessments (in the reassessment or re-sit period).
-This includes assessments taken in the reassessment period which are a replacement first assessment attempt following accepted personal mitigating circumstances.

 If you need adjustments to the assessment process for disability-related reasons, you must arrange to have a Reasonable Adjustment Plan appointment with askUS Disability & Learner Support.
 Disability & Learner Support can also make examination and other arrangements for a temporary condition, such as a broken hand.
 Further information about askUS Disability & Learner Support are available here: https://www.salford.ac.uk/askus/our-services/disability-and-learner-support